blackgold/blackgold.github.io/_posts/2015-11-30-rasppi-live-streaming.md

 </snippet>
 ```

 4. Now modify the router to open port 80 to outside world. umm.
+Reach the live feed on your phone at http://IP/live/index.html
+To control servo use following http://IP/cgi-bin/plus.cgi  http://IP/cgi-bin/minus.cgi

 5. How to add motion detection to this?
 Maybe redirect the feed to opencv program that can read frame by frame and compute the diff.
 And if there is diff send an alert email?